+The heat was pressing; his bed partner ever-active, yet he slept well enough.
+Probably because his dreams were of a grand house of many rooms rising on a hill above the fog.
 Since your leaving with no goodbye, summer passes, then autumn and with the waning of winter the sickness comes back.
 Not like before with Sorrow but now with Sir.
 When he returns this time he is different, slow and hard to please.
 He sweats and wants water all the time and no one wants to believe the blisters are going to be Sorrow's old sickness.
 He vomits at night and weeps in the day.
 Then he is too weak to do either.
 He reminds us that he has chosen only seasoned help, including me, who are survivors of measles so how is this happening to him?
 He can not help envying us our health and feeling cheated of his new house.
 I hate to tell you that even yet it is not finished.
 The gate is still beautiful; your ironwork wondrous to see.
 The house is grand, waiting only for window glass.
 Sir wants to be taken there even though there is no furniture.
 He tells Mistress to hurry hurry never mind the spring rain pouring down for days.
 The sickness alters his mind as well as his face.
 Will and Scully are gone and when we women each holding a corner of a blanket carry him into the house without windows he is sleeping with his mouth wide open and never wakes.
 Neither Mistress nor we know if he is alive for even one minute to smell the new cherry wood floors he lies on.
 We are alone.
-No one to dig Sir's grave but us.
+No one to dia Sir's grave but us.
 Will and Scully stay away.
 I don't think they want to.
 I think their master makes them because of the sickness.
 The deacon does not come even though he is a friend.
 Neither do any of the congregation.
-Still, we do not say the word aloud until we bury him next to his children and Mistress notices two in her mouth.
+Still, we do not say the word aloud until we bury him next to his children and Mistress the notices two in her mouth.
 Pox.
-After we say it the next morning two are on her tongue, twenty-three on her face.
+After we say it the next morning, two ere on her are joined by tongue, twenty-three on her face.
 Twenty-seven in all.
 She wants you here as much as I do.
 For her it is to save her life.
 For me it is to have one.

 You probably don't know anything at all about what your back looks like whatever the sky holds: sunlight, moon rise.
 I rest there.
 My hand, my eyes, my mouth.
 The first time I see it you are shaping iron in fire.
 The shine of water runs down your spine and I have shock at myself for wanting to lick there.
 I run away into the cowshed to stop this thing from happening inside me.
 Nothing stops it.
 There is only you.
 Nothing outside of you.
 My eyes not my stomach are the hungry parts of me.
 There will never be enough time to look how you move.
 Your arm goes up to strike iron.
 You drop to one knee.
 You bend.
 You stop to pour water first on the iron then down your throat.
 Before you know I am in the world I am killed by your back.
 My mouth is open, my hands shaking and the heart is stretching to break.
 I think if you turn and see me seeing you I will die.
 But when I see your face again I am not dead.
 For the first time I am live.